SIXTEEN

-Sixteen was a touring exhibition in which contemporary photographers joined forces to present a multimedia project, exploring the dreams, hopes and fears of sixteen-year olds across the UK.
+Sixteen was a touring exhibition, conceived by photographer Craig Easton, in which contemporary photographers joined forces to present a multimedia project, exploring the dreams, hopes and fears of sixteen-year olds across the UK.

 Photographer Craig Easton conceived this ambitious project following his engagement with sixteen-year olds at the time of the Scottish Referendum.
 It was the first, and as yet only, time that these young people were given the vote in the UK.
 Building on the success of that work he invited 16 documentary portrait photographers to collaborate with young people across the country to make a visual vox pop on what it means to be sixteen now.